ent/ent/doc/website/blog/2021-09-10-openapi-generator.md

 go run -mod=mod entgo.io/ent/cmd/ent init Fridge Compartment Content
 ```

+To demonstrate `elk`'s OAS generation capabilities, we will build together an example application.
+Suppose I have
-So, for an example: I have multiple fridges with multiple compartments, and me and my SO want to know its contents at all times.
-We will
+multiple fridges with multiple compartments, and my significant-other and I want to know its contents at all times.
-create a Go server to hold the state and with the generated OAS file you are invited to build a frontend to manage
+To supply ourselves with this incredibly useful information we will create a Go server with a RESTful API.
+To ease
+the creation of client applications that can communicate with our server, we will create an OpenAPI Specification
+file describing its API.
+Once we have that, we can build a frontend to manage fridges and contents in a language of
-fridges and contents in the language or your choice by using the Swagger Codegen.
-You can find a `generate.go` that uses
+our choice by using the Swagger Codegen!
+You can find an example that uses
 docker to generate a client [here](https://github.com/masseelch/elk/blob/master/internal/openapi/ent/generate.go).

 Let's create our schema: